-These blueberry sourdough pancakes are the ultimate weekend breakfast - make ahead friendly, healthy, and they turn out fluffy even with whole wheat!
+These Blueberry Sourdough Pancakes are a great weekend breakfast - make ahead friendly, healthy, and they turn out fluffy even with whole wheat!

 I've been meaning to share my favorite pancakes with you for quite some time now.
 Since I started making these Overnight Blueberry Sourdough Pancakes around three years ago, I have hardly made any other pancakes.
 I love these ones because I can mostly make the batter the night before, pop it in the fridge and it's almost ready to go in the morning.